View from Northfields looking north toward Twyford Down.

 Publication of Pre-Submission Draft for comment.
 The Parish Council publishes a ‘final draft’ Neighbourhood Plan for a ‘pre submission consultation’.
 At this stage the Parish Council asks residents and anyone else affected by the plan to make comments on policies and land allocation proposals.
 This ‘pre submission’ consultation also seeks input from the statutory authorities such as the Environment Agency, Historic England, Highways etc. This consultation runs for 6 weeks.

 Comments considered, and Plan amended.
 Following the end of the consultation period the Parish Council amends the plan according to comments received and provides justification for any modifications.

 Amended Plan sent to the South Downs National Park.
 The Parish Council then submits the revised Neighbourhood Plan to the National Park Authority who publishes the plan for another 6 week consultation.
 Comments received from this consultation are passed to an independent examiner.

 Examination of the Plan and Comments by an Independent Examiner.
 The Plan is then subject to independent examination by the appointed examiner.
 Changes may be recommended at either of these stages.

 Local Referendum on whether to adopt the Plan.
 The final stage is a referendum to ensure that the local community has the final say.
 All registered voters are entitled to vote in the referendum.
 If more than 50% of those who vote support the Plan then the National Park must adopt it.

 How long will it take?

-There are several stages in the process so it will not be completed until the summer of 2021.
+There are several stages in the process so it will not be completed until early 2022.

 How can I be involved?